top of page

 Advisor: Mirela Alistar

 An escape-room style installation/living computer interface where the user navigates a pitch-black puzzle environment and solely depends on dinoflagellates (bioluminescent algae) as guidance.
-Nurturing Light proposes an alternative design approach to better sustain living interfaces, or computing interfaces that are embedded with live orgransisms.
+Nurturing Light proposes an alternative design approach to better sustain living interfaces, or computing interfaces that are embedded with live organisms.
 Nurturing Light combines and utilizes post-anthropocentric and ludic design values in its design process.
 Software and fabrication tools used: Arduino IDE, Adobe Illustrator, Laser cutter, Woodshop

 Planes: a Collaborative VR Puzzle Journey to Promote Social Unity